 Mission & Outcomes

-To prepare students for successful completion of the ASCP – American Society for Clinical Pathology Board of Certification Exam and provide a general education foundation for transfer into other degree programs
+To prepare students for successful completion of the ASCP PBT, American Society for Clinical Pathology Board of Certification Phlebotomist Technician Exam and provide a general education transfer foundation for transfer into other degree program

 Upon successful completion of the Phlebotomy program, the graduate is expected to:

-- Be prepared and eligible to take the ASCP – American Society for Clinical Pathology Board of Certification Exam.
+- Be prepared and eligible to take the ASCP PBT, American Society for Clinical Pathology Board of Certification Phlebotomist Technician Exam.